bmartel/phperclip/README.md

 ### Image Filters
 Phperclip's filtering chains are a powerful feature that allow you to orchestrate arbitrary combinations of manipulations when saving or retrieving images.
 When processing a chain, Phperclip does the following for each filter in the chain:

- * Attempts to instantiate the indicated class which must implement `TippingCanoe\Phperclip\Contracts\Filter`
+ * Attempts to instantiate the indicated class which must implement `Bmartel\Phperclip\Contracts\Filter`
  * If the filter's configuration was an array, each key in the second index will be called as setter methods on the subclass
  * Calls the method `run` on the subclass passing in the original image and the database entry for the image